Who We Are

-Stephen T. Ayers, FAIA, Eleventh Architect of the Capitol
+Stephen T. Ayers, FAIA, LEED AP, Architect of the Capitol

 On February 24, 2010, President Barack Obama nominated Mr. Ayers to serve as the 11th Architect of the Capitol.
 On May 12, 2010, the United States Senate, by unanimous consent, confirmed Mr. Ayers, and on May 13, 2010, the President officially appointed Mr. Ayers to a 10-year term as Architect of the Capitol.

 After attending Officers Training School at Lackland Air Force Base in San Antonio, Texas, Mr. Ayers was commissioned as an officer in the U.S. Air Force and assigned to Edwards Air Force Base in Edwards, California.
-While stationed at Edwards, he served as a Staff Architect with the 6510th Civil Engineer Squadron managing numerous design and construction projects.
-He was promoted to Design Team Chief and progressed to the rank of Captain.
+While stationed at Edwards, he served as a Staff Architect and Design Team Chief with the 6510th Civil Engineer Squadron.
 Mr. Ayers was awarded the Meritorious Service Medal for his military service and after five years of active duty, decided to pursue a career in public service in another way.

 After working in the architectural and engineering community in the Washington, D.C., area, Mr. Ayers joined the Voice of America in Washington, D.C., as a General Engineer in 1991.
 In 1992, he transferred to Rhodes, Greece, to lead design and construction efforts at several Voice of America sites in Greece and Germany.